harvester/docs/docs/rancher/cloud-provider.md

 _Available as of v0.3.0_

-The Harvester cloud provider used by the guest cluster in Harvester provides a CSI driver and cloud controller manager (CCM) which implements a built-in load balancer.
-In this section, you will learn about the following:
+Users can now provision both [RKE1](./rke1-cluster.md) and [RKE2](./rke2-cluster.md) clusters in Rancher 2.6.1, using the built-in Harvester Node Driver.
+Harvester can now provide [load balancer](./cloud-provider.md#load-balancer-support) support as well as [cluster Persistent Storage](./csi-driver.md) support to the guest Kubernetes cluster.

+In this page we will learn:

-- How to deploy the Harvester cloud provider in RKE and RKE2
+- How to deploy the Harvester cloud provider in both RKE1 and RKE2.

-- How to configure the load balancer with the annotation of services
+- How to configure a [LoadBalancer service](./cloud-provider.md#load-balancer-support).

 ## Deploying